Rice vs. North Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Rice has combined with its opponents to put up more than 57 points just two times this season.
+- Rice and its opponents have scored at least 57 points only twice this season.

-- North Texas' games have gone over 57 points in three of six chances this season.
+- In 50% of North Texas' games this season (3/6), the teams combined to score more than Saturday's over/under of 57.

-- Saturday's over/under is 16 points higher than the combined 41 PPG average of the two teams.
+- The combined points per game average of the two teams, 41, is 16 points fewer than Saturday's over/under.

-- This contest's total is 15.4 points under the 72.4 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 72.4 points per game, 15.4 more than this contest's over/under.

-- Owls games have an average total of 49.9 points this season, 7.1 fewer than Saturday's over/under.
+- The average total in Owls games this season is 49.9, 7.1 points fewer than Saturday's total of 57 .

-- The 57-point over/under for this game is 8.8 points below the 65.8 points per game average total in Mean Green games this season.
+- The 65.8 PPG average total in Mean Green games this season is 8.8 points more than this game's over/under.

 Rice Stats and Trends

-- This season, the Owls are winless against the spread when entering a game as a favorite of 2.5 points or more.

-- Rice's games this year have gone over the total in five out of seven opportunities (71.4%).
+- Rice's games this year have hit the over five times in seven opportunities (71.4%).

-- This year, the Owls score 17 fewer points per game (18) than the Mean Green allow (35).
+- This year, the Owls put up 17 fewer points per game (18) than the Mean Green give up (35).

-- This year, the Owls have turned the ball over 14 times, three more than the Mean Green's takeaways (11).
+- The Owls have turned the ball over three more times (14 total) than the Mean Green have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Rice at SISportsbook.